kelsin/mx.kelsin.net/_posts/2011-12-07-css-grid-systems.md

 layout: post
 title: CSS Grid Systems
 tags:
-- compass
 - css
-- grids
-- sass
-- susy
 ---

 I spend a lot of time the past few days looking into CSS grid systems.
 My main reason for this was being sick of laying out things myself.
 There's so much you have to do and be careful of when laying out css and due to this I often ended up absolutely positioning way too many things.
 I also was not very careful about clearfixing which leads to problems in many designs.
 I want layout to be a bit easier which means learning one of these systems.

 The main problem with some of the old frameworks ([960.gs](http://960.gs/), [Blueprint](http://blueprintcss.org/), etc) is that they force you to put stupid